File Storage

 }Displaying Files

-How uploaded files appear in DTOs depends on the storage provider.
+How uploaded files appear in DTOs depends on the storage adapter.

-For every [BlobName] or [CloudinaryPublicId] property, Spiderly generates a companion {Property}Data field on the DTO:
+For every blob property, Spiderly generates a companion {Property}Data field on the DTO:

 // Entity: